flolu/flolu.de/posts/linux-password-manager-and-sync.md

 To get the one-time-password, simply run: `pass otp <name>`.

-You can also use `pass otp` with the previously discussed `dmenu` for quick access.
+You can also use `pass otp` with the previously discussed Rofi menu for quick access.
 In order to do that we need to make a small adjustment to the `/usr/bin/passmenu` script.
 The modified script looks like this:

 ```bash
 #!/usr/bin/env bash